The Scepter of the Kingdom of God

 And we can make an analogy, between the Lord’s rod and staff, and “the scepter of righteousness” and “the scepter of Thy kingdom.”
-The “scepter” of righteousness, is the “power” of righteousness; It’s the “power” of God’s kingdom.
+The “scepter” of righteousness, is the “power” of righteousness; And the “scepter” of the kingdom, is the “power” of God’s kingdom.
 The kingdom of God IS righteousness, and there’s power in righteousness!
 There’s power in doing the will of God!

 Righteousness is, the keeping of God’s commandments.
 We’re told in Deuteronomy 6, verse 25; “And it shall be righteousness unto us, if we observe to do, all this commandment before Jehovah our God, as He has commanded us.”
 The fact is, that there is power in being diligent, and in observing that we DO, all that God has commanded us to do.

 Righteousness is what God’s kingdom is!
 Romans 14, verse 17 tells us; “For the kingdom of God is not eating and drinking..”
 The discussion had been about what things were clean to eat, and what things are not clean, and about not judging others.
 And so verse 17 says; “For the kingdom of God is not eating and drinking, but righteousness, and peace, and joy in the Holy Spirit.”
-The kingdom of God is righteousness, and it is peace, and it is joy in God.
+The kingdom of God is righteousness, and it’s peace, and it’s joy in God.